cardenasj97/booking-system/README.md

 ## Features

 - Center landing pages with custom URLs (/center1, /center2, etc.)
-- Display of center information including logo, name, and description
+- Display of center information
-- Service listings with details (name, duration, price, description)
+- Service listings with details
 - Booking form with validation
 - Confirmation page with booking details
 - Responsive design for mobile and desktop